BiiT-Solutions/BiitIconsCollection/README.md

 To publish the dist folder run `npm publish ./dist`

 A script facility has been added to make publishing easy.
-Whether running `npm run publish`.
+Whether running `npm run auto-publish`.
 It automatically will compile the project and publish dist folder.

 ## Dependencies: